kootenpv/requests_viewer/README.md

 This package is very small at the moment.
 I very much encourage you to contribute:

 - Most likely we will want to show headers on the top of the package (html)
+- Make the encoding an argument (instead of fixed utf8)